Lactated Ringers in 5% Dextrose

 Medical Editor: John P. Cunha, DO, FACOEP

 Lactated Ringer's and 5% Dextrose Injection is a fluid replacement used as a source of water, electrolytes, and calories.
-It is available in generic form.
-Common side effects of lactated ringer's and 5% dextrose include itching, swelling of the face, coughing, sneezing, and difficulty breathing.
+Lactated ringer's and 5% dextrose is available in generic form.
+Common side effects of lactated ringer's and 5% dextrose include itching, hives, swelling of the face, puffy eyes, coughing, sneezing, sore throat, difficulty breathing, fever, and injection site reactions (infection, swelling, redness).

 Your doctor will determine your individual dosage.
 Corticosteroids or corticotropin may interact with lactated ringer's and 5% dextrose.
 Tell your doctor all medications you take.
 Exercise caution when taking lactated ringer's and 5% dextrose if you have congestive heart failure, renal insufficiency or failure, edema, sodium or potassium retention, diabetes, or are breastfeeding.
 If you are pregnant only take lactated ringer's and 5% dextrose if clearly needed.